hellwolf/yul-dsl-monorepo/README.md

 >
 > YOU DON'T NEED TO LOOK AT THIS DIRTY LAUNDRY!
 >
-> Legend for unclosed items:
+> Legend for items:
+> * ⭐,🌟 - Highlighted feature.
 > * 🟢 - Planned and low uncertainty;
 > * 🟠 - Planned with some design decisions to be made;
 > * 🔴 - Likely deferred to the future versions;